Does proofreading add value to a business?

-When you’re trying to attract new clients, making a good first impression is very important.
-Spending time to review your words and check for errors before posting, publishing or printing can help you avoid sticking in the minds of your potential customers for all the wrong reasons.
+When you’re trying to attract new clients, you'll want to make a good first impression.
+You wouldn't go to meet a potential client without making sure you look your best – equally, spending time on reviewing your words and checking for errors before posting, publishing or printing can help you avoid sticking in the minds of your potential customers for all the wrong reasons.
 However, as you'll know, running your own business often requires at least an eight-day week!
-If you don't have the time to double-check, or spelling and grammar just isn’t your strong point, hiring a professional to do it for you will be one less thing to worry about.
+If you don't have the time to double-check your words, or spelling and grammar just isn’t your strong point, hiring a professional to do it for you will be one less thing to worry about.

-As a qualified proofreader, I work with all sorts of people from all kinds of backgrounds—from sole traders and small businesses to freelancers and creatives—helping them get the most out of their online presence and printed marketing materials.
+As a qualified proofreader, I work with all sorts of people from all kinds of backgrounds – from sole traders and small businesses to freelancers and creatives – helping them get the most out of their online presence and printed marketing materials.
 As well as spelling, grammar and punctuation checking, I can also assist with editing, layout and formatting.
-The end result will be professional-looking marketing that will help you to advertise your business successfully.
+The end result will be professional marketing materials that will help you to advertise your business successfully.

 P.S.
-I can offer discounts to members of The Bristol Small Business Network FB group!
+I'm happy to offer a discount to members of The Bristol Small Business Network FB group.
 Let me know you're a member when you get in touch.

 Business coach, Social seller, author, speaker, social entrepreneur, and chief pot and bottle washer!